guigolab/cls3-final-files-description/README.md

 The final refined master table has the following artifact models included, in addition to the genuine models: polyASJdisag, recountSlt50, spliceSiteMisalign, tRepeatOverlap.

 For additional end support data, we used proCapNet predictions for supporting the human CLS3 TSSs.
+A proCapNet score of moreThanEqualTo5 (MTE5) within 100bp window of a TSS in any of the proCap datasets is taken as a positive support.
 The anchTMs with proCapNet supported TSSs can be found here:
    - [Human - proCapNet supported anchTMs](https://public-docs.crg.es/rguigo/Data/gkaur/CLS3_finalFiles/proCapSupported_anchTMs.list)

  ## chain masterTable GTF